cesargaspfer/MAC0468_Roller_Coaster/README.md

 Agradeço a todos que me apoiaram e ajudaram a completar esse projeto.

-# Setting up MAC0468 Roller Coaster code base
+# Setting up MAC0468 Roller Coaster code

 Follow the instructions below based on your OS to set up the requirements and then follow the steps under **Wrapping up**.